 Based on the research of other facilities, discussion within the Board, and discussion within the membership, Tennis Yukon prepared a management plan for the Mt Mac courts.
 This plan was proposed and approved at the 2011 AGM, and presented to City officials and City Council in 2011.
 This plan includes trying to meet the industry-recommended savings target of $700/court/year in a fund that will go towards care and maintenance of the courts.
 This will at least provide a good base from which to ask for funding support, and shows a user group prepared to contribute to the costs of maintaining this important recreational asset.
 User-based contributions provide a secure funding base to take care of the courts so they last, which is the biggest accessibility factor of all.
 Especially in Whitehorse, where there are no other courts left because they were not taken care of.

 Those who use the Mt Mac courts can contribute to this maintenance with a flat rate season pass providing unlimited access to the courts.
-This money stays in the Mt Mac court account and is only used for Mt Mac care and maintenance (e.g., cracks and surface repair, windscreens, nets, annual power washing).
+This money stays in the Mt Mac court account and is used for Mt Mac care and maintenance (e.g., cracks and surface repair, vandalism repair, windscreens, nets, annual power washing).